basemprince/DD2410/occupancy_grid_mapping/README.md

 In many situations we cannot assume that the robot can be given a map in advance.
 Even if there are maps available, such as blueprints for a building, they are not always useful for the robot and might be incorrect (too old, building collapsed, etc).
-Therefore it is of great benefit if the robot can construct a map by itself from scratch, which is exactly what we will do in this assignment.
+Therefore it is of great benefit if the robot can construct a map by itself from scratch.

 Occupancy grid mapping is one of many mapping algorithms.
 Here the world is represented as a grid, where each cell of the grid corresponds to an area in the world.